 Now that we know the science behind the iterative process model, the important question which comes up is when to use it?
 You will use it when:

-1. A software application is large
+- A software project is large.

 Furthermore, to choose the best method for your software, we have listed the pros and cons of the model.